Milly Clegg: Club career

-Senior career
+Auckland United

-Clegg played senior football with National League side Auckland United, helping them to win the Kate Sheppard Cup in 2022 before making her National League debut with them.
+Clegg played her first minutes of senior football with National League side Auckland United, helping them to win the Kate Sheppard Cup in 2022 before making her National League debut with them.

+Wellington Phoenix

 She then joined the Wellington Phoenix, the only New Zealand team in the Australian top-flight women's league, for the 2022–23 season.
 She was not paid while playing with the Phoenix, in order to retain amateur status and so maintain NCAA eligibility, considering playing college soccer in the United States in the future.

-Becoming the team's top scorer with four goals, she was offered different options to continue with them, including a multi-year professional contract, but rejected the Phoenix to join their rivals, Australian side Western Sydney Wanderers FC.
+Becoming the Phoenix's top scorer with four goals, she was offered different options to continue with them, including a multi-year professional contract, but rejected the Phoenix to join their rivals, Australian side Western Sydney Wanderers FC.
 She has also declined to be paid by this club.

+Racing Louisville

 In January 2024, NWSL club Racing Louisville announced the signing of Clegg on a three-year contract.

 In January 2025, Clegg was loaned to Canadian club Halifax Tides for the inaugural season of Canada's top tier Northern Super League.
 She scored her first goal for the Tides in a 1–1 draw against Vancouver Rise FC on 27 September 2025.

+Vittsjö GIK

+In January 2026, Clegg joined Damallsvenskan club Vittsjö GIK, signing a two-year contract.

+Return to Wellington Phoenix

+On 17 September 2026, the Wellington Phoenix of the A-League Women confirmed Clegg had returned to the club.
+The New Zealand club signed Clegg on to a 2-year contract until the end of the 2027–28 season.